timebertt/thesis-controller-sharding/content/30-requirements.md

 | disk I/O         | rate and size of API objects read from and written to disk |
 +------------------+------------------------------------------------------------+

-: Resource implications on API server and etcd
+: Resource implications on API server and etcd {#tbl:scaling-resources-server}

 However, this study project focuses on scalability of the controller-side only.
 Scalability limitations and implications of the control plane is out of scope of this thesis.

 ## Requirements for Horizontal Scalability {#sec:requirements}

-To scale Kubernetes controllers horizontally the restriction of having only a single active instance at any given time needs to be lifted.
+To scale Kubernetes controllers horizontally\todo{more precise, ref} the restriction of having only a single active instance at any given time needs to be lifted.
 For this, a concept of sharding for API objects must be introduced which distributes ownership of different objects across multiple instances.
 Nevertheless, it must still be prevented that multiple instances own a single API object at the same time or act on it concurrently.